google/comprehensive-rust/src/chromium/interoperability-with-cpp/example-bindings.md

 Point out:

+* Although this looks like a regular Rust `mod`, the `#[cxx::bridge]` procedural macro does complex things to it.
+The generated code is quite a bit more sophisticated - though this does still result in a `mod` called `ffi` in your code.
 * Native support for C++'s `std::unique_ptr` in Rust
 * Native support for Rust slices in C++
 * Calls from C++ to Rust, and Rust types (in the top part)